paulinho-16/MEIC-ASSO/docs/scraping.md

 ## Endpoints

 This section provides some context to each of the component's endpoints.
-All these endpoints retreive the HTML present in the different web pages and retreive its information.
+All these endpoints retrieve the HTML present in the different web pages and retrieve its information.

 ### Authentication not required